shamansir/pegjs-fn/README.md

 ### Node.js

-To use the `pegjs` command, install PEG.js globally:
+To use the `pegjs-fn` command, install PEG.js-FN globally:

-    $ npm install -g pegjs
+    $ npm install -g pegjs-fn

 To use the JavaScript API, install PEG.js locally:

-    $ npm install pegjs
+    $ npm install pegjs-fn

-If you need both the `pegjs` command and the JavaScript API, install PEG.js both ways.
+If you need both the `pegjs-fn` command and the JavaScript API, install PEG.js both ways.

 ### Browser